- Open Source CEO by Bill Kerr

 The great battle for chips

-Every so often their is a hype cycle in technology that blows the doors off the industry.
-You can go as far back as The Space Race, through the rise of the personal computer, the internet and the Dot-Com boom.
-More recently we have seem social media, mobile, blockchain & (lol) web3.
+Every so often, there is a hype cycle in technology that blows the doors off the industry.
+You can go as far back as the Space Race, through the rise of the personal computer, the internet, and the Dot-Com boom.
+More recently, we have seen social media, mobile, blockchain & (lol) web3.

 We prefer to position ourselves in a way that serves a need that usually hasn't emerged.
 We call that a zero-billion-dollar market.
 It's our way of saying there's no market yet, but we believe there will be one.

-đĄ Note: If you are looking to hire engineers experienced in AI, machine learning and other bespoke stacks, Athyna can help you find them.
+š” Note: If you are looking to hire engineers experienced in AI, machine learning, and other bespoke stacks, Athyna can help you find them.

 On management & leadership